 The Aviation Law Review: Editor's Preface

-The Aviation Law Review continues to be among the most successful publications offered by The Law Review, with the online version massively increasing its reach within the industry not only to lawyers but to all those involved in the various aspects of management touched by laws and regulations that, from certain jurisdictions, flow like a river in full spate.
-Now that subscribers to Bloomberg Law and Lexus Nexus have access online, that of course has also significantly increased the readership.
+The Aviation Law Review continues to be among the most successful publications offered by The Law Reviews, with the online version massively increasing its reach within the industry not only to lawyers but to all those involved in the various aspects of management touched by laws and regulations the complexity, mutual inconsistency and occasional judicial incomprehensibility of which provide an endless source of debate and dispute between industry participants and their legal advisers.
+The Review is a source of guidance internationally and its provision of an introduction to experts in so many jurisdictions in this vital and complicated field is something of which we are justly proud.

-This year I welcome a new contribution from Turkey, and extend my thanks and gratitude to all of our contributors for their continued support.
-I would emphasise to readers that the contributors donate very considerable time and effort to make this publication what it has succeeded in being; the premier annual review of aviation law.
-All contributors are carefully selected based on their knowledge and experience in aviation law.
-We are fortunate indeed that they recognise the value of the contribution they make and the value of the Review that it enables.
+This year I welcome new contributions from Brazil and Malta, and I extend my thanks and gratitude to all our contributors for their continued support.
+I would emphasise to readers that the contributors donate very considerable time and effort to make this publication the premier annual review of aviation law.
+All contributors are carefully selected based on their knowledge and experience in aviation law and we are fortunate indeed that they recognise both the value of the contribution they make and the further value it constitutes in the broader context of the Review.

-Airlines in Europe need to stand together to resist the continued assault of the regulation on their very existence, for without such unity, to paraphrase Aesop, division can only produce disaster.
+Airlines in Europe need to stand united to resist the continued assault of Regulation 261 on their very existence, for without such unity, to paraphrase Aesop, division can only produce disaster.

-Once again, many thanks to all our contributors to this volume including, in particular, those who have joined the group to make The Aviation Law Review the go-to resource.
+Once again, many thanks to all our contributors to this volume, including, in particular, those who have newly joined the group to make The Aviation Law Review the go-to aviation legal resource.

 Gates Aviation Ltd